 YouTube will automatically assign a thumbnail to your video.
 It may or may not be flattering or a good representation of your brand.

-- Bring outline around the thumbnail or outlining a picture inside the thumbnail
+Bring outline around the thumbnail or outline a picture inside the thumbnail

 For the most part, I recommend you simply search your keyword on YouTube and view the thumbnails for the videos currently ranking, and make a better, brighter thumbnail!
 Invoke curiosity for the win.